hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

    --port 45675                                                \
    -D /usr/kits/VMs/RedfishMockups/ilo5
 ```
-In the above command, the `--ssl` paramter specifies that the Redfish service simulator will be accessible via HTTPS/SSL and
+In the above command, the `--ssl` paramter specifies that the Redfish service simulator will be accessible via HTTPS/SSL.
+The private and public keys used by this server are located in a single file (`FdzSelfSigned.pem`).

+The `--host` and `--port` parameters specify the IP address and TCP port to listen on.
+Of course, the IP/Port tuple must be accessible to Redfish clients willing to send requests to the simulator.

+The last option (`-D`) provides the location of the mockup created in previously.

 ## Using iLOrest against a Mockup Server